Jersey can make Premiership within five years - Ben Harvey

 Harvey has brought in a raft of new players this summer to bolster promotion hopes for the coming seasons.

 "I wouldn't be betting against it," he told BBC Radio Jersey.

 "Anyone who thinks that in five years' time we're not playing in the Premiership, I'd like to see where they'd put their mortgage money."

 Less than a decade ago Jersey were playing at level seven of the English rugby pyramid, but Harvey is confident of continued success despite last season's relegation tussle.

-His players are back in training for their first campaign as a fully-professional outfit, and their pre-season fixtures begin with the visit of Leicester Tigers on 24 August.
+His players are back in training for their first campaign as a fully-professional outfit, and their pre-season fixtures begin with the

 Harvey has been working with Harlequins coaching staff in an effort to garner more top-level experience, but insisted that fixtures such as the visit of Tigers would soon not be a rarity.